13 Things We Still Don’t Know About Princess Diana’s Death

 Could different medical treatment have saved her?

 Critics have called out the way the French medical team responded to Princess Diana’s death, claiming that they (intentionally or not) kept her from getting the life-saving treatment.
 The car crashed a bit before 12:30 a.m. on August 31, 1997, but she wasn’t put in the ambulance until 1:18 a.m.
 By the time she was stable enough to get going, it was 1:41 a.m., and the ambulance drove off at about 25 to 30 miles per hour, ignoring a closer hospital and going to another one farther away.
 Medical authorities have stood by the decisions—they couldn’t move her before she was stable, and even then, they had to be careful not to bump around too much; plus, the closer hospital wouldn’t have had the right equipment to deal with the injuries—but there’s no telling whether a different strategy could have had a better outcome.
-What we do know: These 12 “facts” about Princess Diana just aren’t true.
+Princess Diana’s funeral was held a week later on September 6, 1997.

 Why didn’t the royal family come to London immediately?